velocityCavalry/velocityCavalry.github.io/_pages/about.md

 Hi there!
 My name is Xinyan Yu (余忻妍), you can also call me Velocity :).

-I am currently a combined B.S./M.S. student (in the M.S. stage) at University of Washington studying Computer Science, and an AI resident at Facebook Artificial Intelligence Research (FAIR) Labs.

-I received my B.S. degree in Computer Science (departmental honor) and in Data Science and Statistics under the Applied and Computational Mathematical Science from UW.
-My advisor is [Prof. Noah Smith](https://homes.cs.washington.edu/~nasmith/index.html), [Prof. Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/), and [Prof. Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz).
+I am currently a 1st year PhD student at University of Southern California.
+I am fortunate to be advised by [Prof. Dani Yogatama](https://dyogatama.github.io).
+Prior to USC, I received my B.S. degree in Computer Science (departmental honor) and in Data Science and Statistics under the Applied and Computational Mathematical Science, and an M.S. degree in Computer Science from the University of Washington.
+I used to work with [Prof. Hannaneh Hajishirzi](https://homes.cs.washington.edu/~hannaneh/), and [Prof. Luke Zettlemoyer](https://www.cs.washington.edu/people/faculty/lsz), and mentored by the very best [Akari Asai](https://akariasai.github.io), [Sewon Min](https://shmsw25.github.io) and [Jungo Kasai](https://homes.cs.washington.edu/~jkasai/).I have also been an AI resident at Facebook Artificial Intelligence Research (FAIR) Labs.

 My current research interests lie in machine learning and natural language processing, specifically natural language understanding and reasoning, multilingual NLP, controlled generation, and probablistic graphical models.

- I am super fortunate to work with the very best [Akari Asai](https://akariasai.github.io), [Sewon Min](https://shmsw25.github.io) and [Jungo Kasai](https://homes.cs.washington.edu/~jkasai/), and many amazing collaborators in UW NLP and FAIR.

 I spent some time doing software engineering at some companies.
-Last fall, I was at the FAM (Facebook Ads) Ranking team at Meta where I implement versioning systems for experiments and multi-armed bandits selection optimization strategies.
-Last summer, I was an intern at the search features team at Pinterest where I worked on a new user search feature based on the topics users have expressed interests in.
+In Fall 2021, I was at the FAM (Facebook Ads) Ranking team at Meta where I implement versioning systems for experiments and multi-armed bandits selection optimization strategies.
+In Summer 2021, I was an intern at the search features team at Pinterest where I worked on a new user search feature based on the topics users have expressed interests in.
 Back in 2020, I spent a summer at Microsoft Azure Networking on the OnE (open network emulator) team where I added a pipeline to the network verification system.

-I am happy to answer any questions regarding SWE internship hunting and interviewing!
+I am happy to answer any questions!

 ## News
+- 2023.08: I moved to LA!
+- 2023.07: Attended ACL 2023 with [CREPE](https://arxiv.org/abs/2211.17257) being featured as an oral presentation!
+- 2023.05: Two papers accepted to ACL 2023!
+See you in Toronto!
 - 2022.12: Attended EMNLP 2022 in Abu Dhabi!
 It was great meeting everyone!
 - 2022.12: I am **applying to PhD programs this fall**!
 Please keep an eye on my application if you've ever found it in a pile of profiles!
 - 2022.11: Checkout my newest preprint with [Sewon](https://shmsw25.github.io/): [CREPE: Open-Domain Question Answering with False Presuppositions](https://arxiv.org/abs/2211.17257) about false presuppositions in long-form question answering datasets!